August 22, 2025

 One of the biggest benefits of subscription loyalty is steady recurring revenue.
 Unlike one-time purchases, subscription fees bring in predictable monthly or yearly income.
 This steady cash flow helps businesses plan marketing, inventory, and growth more easily.

 Predictable revenue also gives financial stability, which is especially important for startups or seasonal businesses.
-According to Study, subscription e-commerce sales have grown by over 100% each year recently, showing how profitable this revenue model can be.
+According to a study, subscription e-commerce sales have grown by over 100% each year recently, showing how profitable this revenue model can be.

 When Your Customer Base Values Exclusivity and Convenience